parallelcodefoundry/ParEval-Repo/data/SimpleMOC-kernel/naive-llama3.3-cuda-to-omp/output-3/repo/README.txt

 OPTIMIZE    = yes
 DEBUG       = no
 PROFILE     = no
+OFFLOAD     = yes

 Explanation of Flags:

-COMPILER <gcc> - This selects your compiler (GNU Compiler Collection is only one supported).
+COMPILER <gcc> - This selects your compiler.

 OPTIMIZE - Adds compiler optimization flag "-O3" and other optimizations.

 DEBUG - Adds the compiler flag "-g".

 PROFILE - Adds the compiler flag "-pg".

+OFFLOAD - Enables OpenMP-offload.

 ===============================================================================
 SimpleMOC-kernel Strawman Reactor Defintion